gusafr/midora-solid-ai/DOCS/07-observability.md

 # Observability

-Observability is the nervous system feedback loop of solid.ai.
+Observability is the nervous system feedback loop of SOLID.AI.
 It links data, cognition, automation, and organizational response into measurable signals.

 ## Objectives